Experiencing & Connecting with Reality Part 2 (2016)

-Following on from Part 1, our thoughts and the ability to think should be a tool; you should not be a slave to them.
+Following on from Part 1, our thoughts and the ability to think should be a tool; we should not be slaves to them.
 Overthinking is like writing a cheque for a debt you do not yet owe, if at all.
-Due to the amount of overthinking that is done in addition to what people have been taught and socioculturally influenced by, more and more ‘filters’ are added to one’s vision.
+Due to the amount of overthinking that is done in addition to what we can be socioculturally influenced by, more and more ‘filters’ are added to our vision.
 The vision of reality is therefore interpreted from those filters and thoughts as opposed to experienced.

 These filters can come under the form of beliefs also.
 Beliefs can be traps, which are not always in accordance with fact, no matter how strong that belief is.
 For instance, you may strongly believe what someone is saying, but if he is lying, then this invalidates your belief, regardless of how strong it was to begin with.
 Believing in something generally means not having evidence to support it.
-It is important to have the approach of an attorney and an empirical scientist; collect and examine all evidence before making an informed decision.
+It is important to have the approach of an attorney or an empirical scientist; collect and examine all evidence before making an informed decision.
 This is where you either know, or you do not know yet.
 Beliefs are not facts; beliefs are strong opinions; opinions are thoughts; opinions do not change facts.
-This also applies to religious teachings, which all require an individual to believe in something based on texts that have been written and rewritten, translated and interpreted.
-Religious and many sociocultural teachings are not in accordance with true reality; much of what is taught and what has been taught over many centuries has been aimed at controlling others and keeping them in line.

-Every individual is unique and has different experiences that further develops their uniqueness, though this can often be prevented from factors such as conformity, which may come in the form of religious upbringings, or other beliefs and values held, influenced by the media, which ultimately serves only to limit one's uniqueness as their interpretation of reality is biased and filtered.
-Interpretation of reality is therefore not experience of reality; it simply acts as an analytical filter, filled with beliefs as opposed to facts.
+Every individual is unique and has different experiences that further develops their uniqueness, though this can often be prevented from factors such as conformity, which can be influenced by factors such as our upbringings, work culture, or other beliefs and values held, influenced by the media, which can serve to limit our uniqueness.
+Interpretation of reality is therefore not experience of reality; it simply acts as an analytical filter.
 An example of this is learning how to swim from a book; you may think you know intellectually, how to swim, but it is only when you get into the water, do you know whether you can or not.
-It is like having somebody describe what an orange tastes like to someone who has never eaten one; how will he truly know what it tastes like if he has never eaten one before?
-He will never know unless he eats an orange.
+It is like having somebody describe what an orange tastes like to someone who has never eaten one; how will they truly know what it tastes like if they have never eaten one before, or any other item of food, for that matter?
+They will never know unless they eat an orange.

 Nature, as stated in Part 1, is true reality.
-Nature is far removed from beliefs and intellectual biases.
+It is is far removed from human biases.
 Animals are a part of nature; their experience of reality is exactly that; an experience.
-They are connected with and around each other within nature.
-Most people do not have such a connection.
-That being said, the indigenous people of this planet do have such a connection and have a far deeper and more profound understanding of nature and reality than what you would learn in a classroom.
-Nature has no religion.
-Only people have socially inherited prejudices that influence them and the way they are.
+They are connected with and around each other; the indigenous people of this world have such a connection and have a far more profound understanding and perhaps more of a deeper appreciation of life.

-So when you are able to spend time in nature, unencumbered of thoughts, beliefs and sociocultural prejudices, you will begin to connect with True Reality, which is the Universe.
-Once you are able to experience reality for what it truly is, you will be able to dive in further and develop and educate yourself on what is real whilst opening yourself up to more profound and deeper experiences.
-You will then see that much of what is taught is not always in accordance with reality and therefore, cannot be a part of nature.
+So when you are able to spend time in nature, unencumbered of the floods of thoughts and sociocultural influences, you will begin to connect with the Universe, where you will be able to dive in further and enjoy more profound and deeper experiences that await.